vishmech/fem_heavy/README.md

 # Introduction

 This is a FEM program based in FORTRAN, developed during the FEM Heavy course at DTU.
-It is made for 2D plane elements with von-Mises plasticity implemented.
+It is designed for 2D plane elements with von Mises plasticity implemented.

 ![FEM Deformation](image/deform_eg.png)

 # Installation Guide for X11 Development Libraries and PGPLOT